emslade23/EC444-Projects/quest-4/report.md

     -If the back LIDAR detected less distance, the crawler steers left, if the front detected less,it steered right.
     Angle of walls
     Orientation of vehicle
-    -The placement of the microLIDARs was made to maintain a parallel relation to Speed/distance/acceleration of vehicle
+    -The placement of the microLIDARs was made to maintain a parallel relation to one wall Speed/distance/acceleration of vehicle
 3. Establish safety rules, e.g.,
     Stop when detect collision pending